chanzlee/favorite-things/README.md

 ## Description

-_.this webpage captures user's inputs about favorite things, create a list of favorite things of using array in jQuery and present it on the bottom of the page._
+_This webpage captures user's inputs about favorite things, create a list of favorite things of using array in jQuery and present it on the bottom of the page._

 ## Setup/Installation Requirements